splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-dotnet.rst

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation for .NET provides a package that automatically instruments your local ASP.NET applications to capture and report distributed traces to the Splunk Distribution of OpenTelemetry Collector, and then on to Splunk APM.

-Splunk OpenTelemetry Zero Configuration Auto Instrumentation for .NET provides the following benefits:
+Zero Configuration Auto Instrumentation for .NET provides the following benefits:

 - You can start streaming traces and monitor distributed applications with Splunk APM in minutes.
 - You don't need to configure or instrument your .NET back-end services or applications before deployment.